Occupational disability: what now?

 The following documents are typically required:

-Important aspects from the case law include:
+Key aspects from case law are:

 The Way Back: Rehabilitation and Career Reorientation